The Picacho was named after the volcanic mountain side from where this coffee was farmed in the municipality of Nejapa, San Salvador.

 EL CIPRES ESTATE

-The Picacho was grown on the ‘El Cipres estate’ where 90 hectares are dedicated to growing speciality coffee using coffee techniques dating back to the 1880’s brought by Columbian farming migrants.
-Being well established and with a strong dedication to trade the estate has gained acclaim with Rainforest Alliance Certification.
+The Picacho was grown on the ‘El Cipres estate’ where 90 hectares have been dedicated to growing speciality coffee.
+Using coffee techniques dating back to the 1880’s brought by Columbian farming migrants, the estate is heritage rich.
+Furthermore blessed with Rainforest Alliance Certification showing a strong dedication to trade.

 Can you taste it?